zobeirhamid/FractalRender/README.md

 </div>

 <p>
 The implementation involves three variations, Black & White, Grey, and HSV Colors.
-Black & White only checking if the Complex Number converges or diverges.
-Grey takes into consideration the rate of divergence, to display grey pixels.
-And HSV Colors do not allow for White, instead the Color for divergence is Red, and then for different divergence rates, it will change accordingly around the Color circle.
+For Black & Whitewe are only checking if the Complex Number converges or diverges.
+For Grey we take into consideration the rate of divergence, to display grey pixels.
+And for HSV Colors, we change the base color for divergence to red instead of white, and then for different divergence rates, it will change accordingly around the Color circle.
 I decided to use HSV Color because it continous, therefore I can use the rate of divergent to determine a color, but also is it pleasant for the Human perception.
 There are different other methods to display color, like using a Color Palette and mapping areas of rate of divergence for different colors.
 </p>

 #### Variables